Best Fitness Trackers Under $100 (2026)

 Important Caveats

-- Prices are approximate US street prices as of June 2, 2026 (Amazon Creators API).
-Sales, bundles, and regional pricing vary; budget trackers from Amazfit and Xiaomi in particular fluctuate week to week, and the Fitbit Charge 6 occasionally dips under $100 on major sales despite a ~$127 typical price.
+- Prices are approximate US street prices as of July 12, 2026 (Amazon Creators API).
+Sales, bundles, and regional pricing vary; budget trackers from Amazfit and Xiaomi in particular fluctuate week to week (the Fitbit Inspire 3, for example, was ~$85 in June and ~$66 in July), and the Fitbit Charge 6 occasionally dips under $100 on major sales despite a ~$127 typical price.

 - Built-in GPS is the exception, not the rule, under $100.
 Only the Amazfit Bip 6 and Bip 5 have it; the Fitbit Inspire 3, Fitbit Air, both Xiaomi bands, and the Samsung Galaxy Fit 3 use connected (phone) GPS, so you must carry your phone for accurate outdoor distance and pace.